Pulkit-Khandelwal/exvivo-image-analysis/exvivo-segm-demo-docker.md

 - Everything you need is already there on the lambda machine.
 Though if need be, you might have to be added to the docker user group (ask me or Gaylord).

 # Sample data:
-I provide a sample image at the [box]() lik.
+I provide a sample image at the [box](https://upenn.box.com/s/q24zo6enivytnerko2ovt5kfzqq141ec) link.
 Use this image to test this docker container.

 # Docker image:
 My docker image is located at `https://hub.docker.com/r/pulks/docker_hippogang_exvivo_segm`